 During my graduate-level training, I have worked, interned, or conducted research at the Brooklyn Museum, University of Amsterdam, Robert Rauschenberg Foundation, WHRYTA Contemporary Art Conservation, and Cleveland Museum of Art.
 Select projects from these internships can be found at: interventive treatment projects, research projects, and Modern and Contemporary.

-Before my graduate studies, I worked in private practice and museum conservation labs in Florida, Illinois, Virginia, Maryland, and Washington, D.C conserving inorganic and organic objects, paintings and polychrome sculpture, architectural surfaces, outdoor sculpture, textiles, and gilded surfaces.
+Before my graduate studies, I received my Bachelors of Arts and Associates of Arts at the University of South Florida and State College of Florida, respectively.
+I worked in conservation studios in Florida, Illinois, Virginia, Maryland, and Washington, D.C in almost all conservation disciplines.
 In 2016, I began working as a Project Manager and Conservation Technician at Conservation Solutions, Inc. (CSI) a Washington, D.C. based firm specializing in the conservation-restoration of outdoor sculpture, architecture, and painted surfaces.
 I treated artifacts at the National Air and Space Museum, U.S. Library of Congress, Kennedy Space Center, The John and Mable Ringling Museum of Art, and Vizcaya Museum and Gardens.
-I also worked as a Research Intern for the University of Delaware to contribute to MITRA.